RathnamVR/Predict-Survival-on-the-Titanic-/README.md

 # Titanic Survival Prediction
-Solution for Kaggle projects that I have tried
+Solution for Kaggle open competition on Titanic survival prediction with accuracy of 78.299%